What is the BCAT Test?

-Looking solely at the facts presented to you, you'll then need to select which arguments you deem to be 'strong' and which 'weak.'
+Looking solely at the facts presented, you'll then need to select which arguments you deem to be 'strong' and 'weak.'

 This can help to give a prospective employer a good idea of whether you know what it takes to make a robust legal argument.